brucemack/kc1fsz-rc1/README.md

 signal is lost.
-* For example, I am assuming that a transition from 9dB of quieting to 21dB and back to 9dB would result in the squelch immediate opening and then immediately closing, without delay or asymmetry.
+* For example, I am assuming that a transition from 9dB of quieting to 21dB and back to 9dB would result in the squelch immediately opening and then immediately closing, without delay or asymmetry.
 * I am also assuming that if the signal goes above 10dB at any time during